 As you discuss your financial union, decide together how you will manage your future bills in marriage.

 If you plan to co-mingle your money, for example, who will handle the monthly bills?
 That may differ from the spouse who deals with long term investments.
+(Learn more: How to merge your finances in marriage, wisely)

-If you opt to keep your money separate, on the other hand, you’ll need to decide how joint bills, like the rent, mortgage or utility bills, will get paid…equally or based on a percentage of income?
+If you opt to keep your money separate, on the other hand, you’ll need to decide how joint bills, like the rent, mortgage, or utility bills, will get paid…equally or based on a percentage of income?

 Some couples also set a threshold, say $200, for which expenditures should be jointly discussed.